Palau Güell – UNESCO World Heritage Site

 This great Hall is a private space dedicated to the family’s public social activities, which Gaudí designed under the Arabian influence.

-The room divided into three sessions:
+The room is divided into three sessions:

 1. The Piano area: